antsago/MERNStack/README.md

 Reference setup for a dockerize microservice app using typescript and the MERN stack.

 To try it just run `docker-compose up` and play with the React client at http://localhost:3000/ or with the graphiql client at http://localhost:4000/.
-Check the tests for examples on the queries that can be made to the api.

-## Microservice description
+## Microservices

-It consists of two microservices:
+This sample app consists of three services:

 - api: a GraphQL server with Docker and Mongo.
 - client: an SSR PWA build with React, Redux-Saga and Material-UI and served with Next.js
-- (and a default mongo image for persitency)
+- mongo: for persitency

-Each microservice follows these conventions:
+## File structure

+At the high-level, the repository is divided into:

+- services: where the dockerfiles and other service-related thing live.
+- packages: where the packages that make up the different services live.

+The app consists of three packages:

+- share: which contains common coode and type definitions to ensure the integration between the services.
+- api: the code for the api service.
+- client: the code for the client service.

+When using the app, these are useful things to know:

-- The code is contained within the src folder
+- The code for each package is contained within the src folder.
-- `npm run dev` for easy development (e.g. nodemon-like)
+- `npm run dev` for easy development of leave packages (e.g. nodemon-like).
-- `npm run test` to execute the tests (done with jest)
+- `npm run test` to execute the tests (done with jest).
-- `npm run format` to use eslint and prettier to format and lint the code
+- `npm run format` to use eslint and prettier to format and lint the code (only available at root).
-- `npm run build` to create the production build (compile typescript among others)
+- `npm run build` to create the production build (I recommend to use it at root).
-- `npm start` to execute the build (you can see it in action in the Dockerfiles)
+- `npm start` to execute the build (you can see it in action in the Dockerfiles).

 ## Potential next steps

-- E2E tests: for extra confidence (with cypress?)
+- E2E tests: business logic is covered by unit tests, typing (shared between services) goes a long way to prevent integration errors.
+What is missing for full confidence are end to end tests of the whole deployed application (with cypress and docker?).
+- CI (Husky, Travis?) / CD: as another filter to prevent errors form creeping in.
+- Nextjs alternative?: as it happens to most libraries that do a lot of things, nextjs is amazing at letting you start very fast, but the moment you need something more custom (which in my experience always happens) you have to fight against the framework that used to manage it for you.
-- Logging
+- Logging.
-- Split api into two.
-A stateful microservice to handle data storing and persitency and a stateless one to include business logic.
-- Integration tests: current tests are mostly unit tests, which don't give that much security.
-On the other hand the application is very simple one and typescript does a lot to test the integration between the different components.